-Since IETF 76, 11 new working groups (WGs) have been chartered, and 6 WGs were closed, resulting in a total of 125 chartered WGs.
-Between the two meetings, the WGs and their individual contributors produced 521 new Internet-Drafts and updated 1,181 existing Internet-Drafts, some more than once.
-The Internet Engineering Steering Group (IESG) approved 146 Internet-Drafts for publication as RFCs, and the RFC Editor published 124 new RFCs.
+Since IETF 75, five new working groups (WGs) have been chartered, and two WGs were closed.
+There are a total of about 115 chartered WGs.
+Since the last IETF, the WGs and their individual contributors produced 412 new Internet-Drafts and updated 857 Internet-Drafts, some more than once.
+The Internet Engineering Steering Group approved 87 Internet-Drafts for publication as RFCs.
+The RFC Editor published 92 new RFCs.

 Like at the previous meeting, one of the hot topics during IETF 76 was the development of tools to facilitate the transition from IPv4 to IPv6.
 The technical plenary, which featured a discussion titled Internationalization in Names and Other Identifiers, generated a lot of lively discussion.

 I look forward to IETF 77 in Anaheim, California, on 21-26 March 2010 as well as IETF 78, which is scheduled for 25-30 July 2010 in Maastricht, Netherlands, and will be hosted by SIDN.
 Looking ahead, IETF 79 is set for 7-12 November 2010 in Beijing, China.
 The host is Tsinghua University.
 Scheduling information for the next IETF meetings may always be found at http://www.ietf.org/meeting/upcoming.html.
 I look forward to seeing you at these meetings.

 This article was posted on 20 January 2010 .